 Legal responsibility is good news for procurement managers, too.
 If you’ve bid on a contract and it was awarded to a non-compliant company, you may have a case for a lawsuit.
 So if a company sets out specific terms for competitive bidding and violates those in awarding the contract, the companies that didn’t get the contract might have a claim.

-Although laws may seem like annoying obstacles to conducting procurement, laws like The Agreement on Internal Trade were enacted to prevent discrimination based on province of origin.
+Although procurement laws may seem like annoying obstacles, laws like The Agreement on Internal Trade were enacted to prevent discrimination based on province of origin.
 These laws also exist to ensure an open, fair, and competitive procurement process.

-Yes, the law sounds scary—anything that comes with risk of fines or lawsuits is.
-But if you make yourself aware of Canadian business laws and case precedents, you can take actions that prevent you being on the receiving end of a claim.
+Yes, the law sounds scary.
+Anything that comes with risk of fines or lawsuits is.
+But if you make yourself aware of procurement laws and case precedents, you can take actions that prevent you being on the receiving end of a claim.